siddhartha-gadgil/DeptWeb/_auto-seminars/2013/2013-7-4-dr-micah-miller-iisc.md

 date: 2013-7-4
 speaker: "Dr. Micah Miller IISc"
 title: "A-infinity algebras and the homotopy transfer theorem"
 time: "3:00 - 4:00 p.m."
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 We will introduce the notion of a differential graded algebra that is not strictly associative, but associative up to chain